Flavour composition and entropy increase of cosmological neutrinos after decoherence: Introduction

 Active neutrinos are in thermal equilibrium in the early Universe.
 Their momentum spectra follow the Fermi-Dirac distribution, which is preserved after their decoupling --- even after they became non-relativistic.
 Non-instantaneous decoupling and neutrino heating by electron-positron annihilation introduce distortions to the perfect Fermi-Dirac spectrum for each neutrino flavour \cite{Dolgov2002363,Hannestad:2001iy}.
 These spectral distortions are smoothed out by neutrino oscillations, but do not disappear completely.
 These distortions in the neutrino spectra imply a small increase of the neutrino density, giving $N_{\rm eff} = 3.046$ in terms of effective number of neutrinos.
 In order to arrive at this result, one assumes that there are no primordial lepton-flavour asymmetries.

-In this work we study the cosmic evolution and decoherence (i.e., the irreversible loss of quantum coherence) of the three active neutrino flavours from their decoupling (when the Universe had a temperature of $\sim 1$ MeV) to the present time.
-We ask the question what happens to the mixed neutrino mass states when they become non-relativistic at late times.
-We argue that the neutrino mass states undergo decoherence when the heaviest and second heaviest neutrinos become non-relativistic.
-A consequence of decoherence is an associated increase of neutrino entropy.
+In this work we study the cosmic evolution and decoherence (i.e., the irreversible loss of quantum coherence) of active neutrino flavours from their decoupling (when the Universe had a temperature of $\sim 1$ MeV) to the present time.
+We ask the question what happens to the neutrino mass states when they become non-relativistic at late times.
+We propose in this work that the neutrino mass states undergo decoherence when the heaviest and second heaviest states become non-relativistic.
+The reasoning behind this hypothesis is that mass states in the non-relativistic regime have very different group velocities and therefore travel on different paths in space-time.
+The isotropic and homogeneous universe described by the $\Lambda$CDM model is homogeneous only in a statistical sense.
+There are fluctuations of the gravitational potential that vary in position and time.
+Coherent states traveling through this space-time may accumulate enough differences in their paths to reach an irreversible trajectory, causing the loss of information and the respective decoherence.
+Corresponding to the decoherence, a time averaging of the phase of these states traveling through different paths in space-time would also result in a break up of time reversibility.
+As a consequence of this hypothetical decoherence, there is an associated increase of neutrino entropy.
 We also present the small corrections to the flavour distribution of the CNB today, which were seeded by primordial spectral distortions.